roboplc/roboplc/README.md

 An ultimate pack of tools for creating real-time micro-services, PLCs and industrial-grade robots in Rust.

+The crate is designed to let using all its components both separately and together.

 Note: the crate is actively developed.
 API can be changed at any time.
 Use at your own risk!